Democrats swiftly raised $80M after court overturned Roe

 Consider the case of Democratic National Committee Chair Jaime Harrison, who in 2020 shattered fundraising records in his long-shot bid to oust Republican Sen. Lindsey Graham of South Carolina and head to Congress in Washington.
 Harrison ended up losing the race by more than 10 points.
 He raised more than $57 million in the closing months of his campaign, including one 24-hour period in which he raised over $1 million.

 But for statehouses?
-The Democratic Governors Association announced it had raised $200,000 after the court’s decision last week.
-The organization said Thursday that it was on pace to raise $1 million before the start of the long Fourth of July weekend, which is less the other committees focused on national races.
+The Democratic Governors Association announced it had raised $200,000 online after the court’s decision last week.
+The organization said Thursday that it was on pace to raise $1 million before the start of the long Fourth of July weekend.

 The DLCC raised $650,000 in the 48 hours after a leaked copy of the court’s decision surfaced in May.
 Earlier this year, it celebrated when announcing it had raised nearly $6 million in the final three months of last year.